google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_spread.rst

 how spread out a dataset is.
 These statistics are also used to inform how useful other statistics (such as the mean) are for making predictions.

-Trying to guess the value of a variable that doesn’t change much is a lot easier than trying to guess the value of a variable that changes drastically.
+Trying to guess the value of a variable that doesn’t change much is a lot easier than trying to guess the value of a variable that can change drastically.
 To take an extreme example, suppose there are two very different cities next to each other.
 In “Consistentville”, everyone has the same yearly salary of
 $50,000.
 In “Wonkytown” exactly half the people have a yearly salary of
 $100,000, and the other half are unemployed.